-For advanced features not convered in this manual, see the link to the online User Manual on the router's main menu.
+For advanced features that are not covered in this manual, see the Reference Manual on your Resource CD.
+A link to the on-line Reference Manual also is available from the router interface.

-1. The shortcut icon is installed on your desktop only when using the Smart Wizard installation method.
+^{1.} The shortcut icon is installed on your desktop only when using the Smart Wizard installation method.